naveen-karthik-reddy/Quantitative-Methods/Unit-1.md

-# Quantitative Methods
+# 1.1 Introduction

-## Purpose of this subject
-- TODO: Gather some information here.

-# Unit - 1

-# Standard Terms Used in Probability
-## Probability
 - **Probability** is the possibility of an uncertain event occurring.
 - Uncertainity simply means not knowing what will happen
 - Ex: Tossing a coin, Rolling a dice, pick a card from deck.

+# 1.2 Standard Terms Used in Probability

 ## Standard Terms
 ### 1. Experiment